nayaranormanda/youtube-rag-app/README.md

 - 🌐 **Multi-language Support**: Supports videos with English and Hindi transcripts
 - 🎨 **Clean UI**: Beautiful Streamlit interface with intuitive design
 - ⚡ **Fast Processing**: Efficient vector storage and retrieval
+- 🔗 **LangChain Integration**: Demonstrates practical usage of multiple LangChain components
+- 📚 **Educational**: Perfect for learning how to build RAG systems with LangChain

 ## 🚀 Demo